sematext/docs/docs/logs/faq.md

 Some [Pipeline Processsors](https://sematext.com/docs/logs/processors-overview/) for more info.

-Some reasons why this may happen and how to address it before sending to Sematext:

-* You have a high number of different types of log events with different sets of fields, maybe from different sources.
+If you have a high number of different types of log events with different sets of fields, maybe from different sources.
 You may want to [consider using multiple Logs Apps](https://sematext.com/docs/logs/faq/#i-have-multiple-log-sources-should-i-send-them-all-to-the-same-logs-app) in such cases.
-* You can [ship logs from different sources to different Logs Apps](https://sematext.com/docs/logagent/faq/#how-do-i-ship-logs-to-multiple-destinations-sematext-logs-apps), [ship logs to different Logs Apps based on the matching patterns](https://sematext.com/docs/logagent/faq/#how-do-i-ship-logs-that-match-different-patterns-to-different-destinations-sematext-logs-apps)), or use [grep plugin](/logagent/input-filter-grep/) to [drop logs that match a certain pattern](https://sematext.com/docs/logagent/faq/#how-do-i-drop-logs-that-match-a-certain-pattern).
-* You have many different deeply nested fields (e.g. foo.bar.bar, foo.bar.bam, etc.), perhaps because you log "objects" with attributes.
-Often times you don't want all attributes to turn into individual fields.
-If you are using [Logagent](/logagent) you can use REMOVE_FIELDs or [remove-fields output filter](/logagent/output-filter-removefields/) to remove fields.

 ### What is @timestamp field?